 Loan money disbursed during the construction phase of the project for labor and materials is viewed as a “Loan in Process” or as a “draw” account.
 The lender makes payments or “draws” the borrower’s permission (in writing!) before a new draw or payout can be made from the escrow account.

-What Kind Of Home Can I Build With A VA Construction Loan?
+What Kind Of Home Can I Build With A VA One-Time (VA OTC) Construction Loan?

 VA guidelines may permit more types of dwellings than a single lender is willing to offer; you may find participating lenders unwilling to approve VA construction loans for three or four unit homes, manufactured homes, etc.